neurlang/levenshtein/README.md

 Edit at [ 13 ][ 9 ] 	deleted: {1: '.'} in: {1: 'demonstration.'}: at {2: 'n'} of: {2: 'Demolition'}

 ```

+In the following example, we use rune slices instead of raw strings to handle Unicode characters properly.
+This
+is because Go's strings are byte-based, and using rune slices ensures that Unicode characters might be
+interpreted as single elements.

 Code:
 ```
 func main() {